-4. EXTENSION TO LMM NODE LIFETIME PROBLEM AND DUALITY THEOREM
+IV.
+EXTENSION TO LMM NODE LIFETIME PROBLEM

-In this section, we present two important extensions for our results in Section 3.
-First, we show that our SLP-PA algorithm can be used to solve the maximum node lifetime curve problem in [6], which we define as the LMM node lifetime problem.
-We show that the SLP-PA algorithm is a much more efficient approach than the one proposed in [6].
-Second, we show that there exists an elegant duality relationship between the LMM rate allocation problem and the LMM node lifetime problem.
-Consequently, important results and insights can be drawn by simply solving one of the two problems.
+In this section, we show that our SLP-PA algorithm can be used to solve the so-called maximum node lifetime curve problem in [6], which we define as the LMM node lifetime problem.
+We also show that the SLP-PA algorithm is a much more efficient approach than the one proposed in [6], which is currently the state-of-the-art to address this problem.

-4.1 The LMM-optimal Node Lifetime Problem and Solution
+A. The LMM-optimal Node Lifetime Problem